Banded Archer Fish

 - Species: jaculatrix

 Taking aim.
-While the banded archer fish (or archerfish) may look like an ordinary aquarium fish, the way they capture prey will stop you in your tracks.
+While the banded archer fish (or archerfish) may look like an ordinary fish, the way they capture prey will stop you in your tracks.
 This carnivorous fish has a powerful “super soaker” built in.
 The fish float near the surface of the brackish water they prefer, awaiting spiders and insects.
 Once a tasty bug is directly above them, they shoot a powerful stream of water to knock the insect into the water!
 If at first they don’t succeed, this fish can shoot up to seven streams in one mouthful of water.
 Should it still miss the target, this fish has the ability to jump out of the water with enough momentum to chase down its meal.
-This fish is no passive aquarium fish.

 The name archer fish reflects its ability to take down prey both underwater and above the water by spitting an “arch” of water at it.

 Thin set.
-Archer fish have an elongated body that is laterally compressed making it rather thin.
+Archer fish have an elongated body that is laterally compressed, making it rather thin.
 The shape of its face is pointy around the mouth.
 This narrow profile allows it to have precise aim when taking down prey.
-This fish can grow 10 to 12 inches in length.
-In zoos, they tend to be smaller at around six to eight inches long.
+This fish can grow 10 to 12 inches (25 to 30 centimeters) in length.
 The dorsal fin sits farther back than most fish and the tail is rounded.

 Fish eyes.
 Archer fish have more developed eyes than most fish.
 The binocular vision allows them to focus forward and judge longer distances to aid their hunting technique.
 While archer fish mouths go above the surface to shoot down prey, the rest of the body remains submerged.
 Their eyesight does not account for refraction of light against the water, so they must learn to aim for accuracy.
 Small fry quickly learn the best place to see a prey item is directly underneath it.